microsoft/PowerToys/README.md

  - Tweaked filter button style to indicate if filters are applied.
  - Added an error indicator to each input field to indicate why a new entry can't be created.
- - Added a in-line delete button for each entry.
+ - Added an in-line delete button for each entry.

 ### Image Resizer